top of page

 • water bottle

-• clear plastic container (to carry your texts and ritual items, and keep them dry. doubles as a table.)
+• tote bag, large backpack, or clear plastic container (to carry your texts and ritual items from tent to shrine room each session, doubles as a table.)

-• notebook and pen (writing notes when Rinpoche gives instructions/teachings) (optional)
+• notebook and pen/pencil (writing notes when Rinpoche gives instructions/teachings) (optional)

 • simple watch/alarm clock (optional